bentoml/BentoML/docs/source/guides/helm.rst

     NAME                             READY   STATUS    RESTARTS   AGE
     yatai-service-85898d6c9c-ndlfg   1/1     Running   0          91s

-Awesome!
-The service is healthy.
-Let's check out the web UI by telling `minikube` to tunnel all of the ports that we defined earlier to our local machine.
+After this step, the service should be healthy.
+Visit the web UI by telling `minikube` to tunnel all of the ports that were defined earlier to your local machine.
 This should open 2 browser tabs.

 .. code-block:: bash